Provable Training Data Identification for Large Language Models: Experimental results

 \subsection{Main results}

-\paragraph{Our method is compatible with current pre-training data detection methods and strictly controls FDRs.} Our method is designed to be compatible with various training data detection methods.
-For LLMs, we demonstrate this by integrating our approach with several established scores.
-In addition to \textbf{Perplexity} \citep{li2023estimating} (see \Cref{eq:ppl}), our experiments include the ratio of perplexity to zlib compression entropy (\textbf{Zlib}) \citep{carlini2021extracting}, the modified entropy (\textbf{M-Entropy}) \citep{song2021systematic}, and \textbf{MIN-K\%}, which scores a text based on the k\% of its tokens with the lowest probabilities \citep{shi2024detecting}.
-The results in \Cref{fig:llm_fdr_power} presents that our method strictly and consistently controls FDR on all settings.
-Additional results for VLMs are provided on \Cref{sec:appendix:llava}
+\paragraph{Our method provides reliable error control with various detection scores.} Our method is designed to be score-agnostic and can be readily combined with a wide range of existing training data detection methods.
+For LLMs, we evaluate our approach using several widely adopted scores, including Perplexity, Zlib, M-Entropy, and MIN-K\%.
+As shown in \Cref{fig:llm_fdr_power}, our method consistently and strictly controls the \metricabbr{} across all settings.
+This demonstrates that \abbr{} is complementary to existing detection scores, enabling them to support training data identification with rigorous error control.
+Additional results for VLMs are provided in \Cref{sec:appendix:llava}.

-\paragraph{Comparison with knockoff inference-based training data detector (KTD).} We adopt the experimental setting of KTD \citep{hu2025a}, evaluating on GPT-2~\citep{Radford2019LanguageMA}, GPT-Neo~\citep{gao2020pile}, and Pythia-1.4B~\citep{biderman2023pythia} across the WikiMIA, XSum, and BBC Real Time datasets.
+\paragraph{Our method achieves valid error control compared to the knockoff inference-based training data detector (KTD).} We adopt the experimental setting of KTD \citep{hu2025a}, evaluating on GPT-2~\citep{Radford2019LanguageMA}, GPT-Neo~\citep{gao2020pile}, and Pythia-1.4B~\citep{biderman2023pythia} across the WikiMIA, XSum, and BBC Real Time datasets.
 To ensure a fair comparison under a white-box assumption, we set our method's detection score $T(X)$ to be the knockoff statistic from KTD.
 This statistic is calculated as the difference between the $L_2$ norm of the model's gradient for an input $X$ and the average $L_2$ norm of the gradients for its synthetic knockoff samples.
-As demonstrated in \Cref{fig:fdr_comparison}, our method consistently maintains the target FDR across all settings, whereas KTD fails to control the FDR on WikiMIA and XSum for certain values of $\alpha$.
-For a complete analysis, we compare the power on BBC Real Time under conditions where KTD successfully controls the FDR ($\alpha \geqslant 0.1$), with results shown in \Cref{fig:power_comparison_bbc}.
-The comparison reveals that our method achieves superior power on GPT-2 while performing comparably on the others.
-In summary, our method not only guarantees strict FDR control but also demonstrates superior power.
+As demonstrated in \Cref{fig:fdr_comparison}, our method consistently maintains the target \metricabbr{} across all settings, whereas KTD fails to control the \metricabbr{} on WikiMIA and XSum for certain values of $\alpha$.
+For a complete analysis, we compare the power on BBC Real Time under conditions where KTD successfully controls the \metricabbr{} ($\alpha \geqslant 0.1$), with results shown in \Cref{fig:power_bar_wikimia_gpt2}.
+The comparison reveals that our method achieves superior power on GPT-2.
+In summary, our method not only guarantees strict \metricabbr{} control but also demonstrates superior power.